nathan-contino/nathan-contino.github.io/_posts/2021-06-04-leadville-twin-lakes-turquoise-lake.markdown

 # The Saturday Loop

-6:30 AM: We got up, made a quick double batach of camp oatmeal and aeropress coffee, and headed out on the first section of our ride: biking from Twin Lakes to Turquoise Lake.
+6:30 AM: We got up, made a quick double batch of camp oatmeal and aeropress coffee, and headed out on the first section of our ride: biking from Twin Lakes to Turquoise Lake.